cases we handle: Who we represent

 How Churches Can Maximize Recoveries In Eminent Domain Cases

 When the government targets church property for a road widening, utility corridor, transit project, or other public improvement, the impact goes far beyond bricks and mortar.
-A church is not merely real estate—it is a place of worship, education, outreach, counseling, and community support.
-When any portion of that property is taken, the consequences can ripple through the entire congregation.

 Inverse Condemnation In Florida: When Government Action Takes Property Value Without Paying For It

 Most Florida property owners believe eminent domain only occurs when the government files a lawsuit and makes an offer for land.
 In practice, many takings occur without any condemnation case ever being filed.
-When the government’s actions effectively take property—or a fundamental property right—without paying compensation, the owner must initiate the case.
-That claim is called inverse condemnation.

 Ready to Protect Your Property Rights?